List of neighbourhoods in Calgary: Former communities

-Business Improvement Areas
+Business improvement areas

 Calgary's Business Improvement Areas (BIA; formerly Business Revitalization Zones or BRZ) are business districts established by businesses within an area to jointly raise and administer funds for various projects and promotional activities within that zone throughout the year.
 BIAs in Calgary are established for one or more of the following purposes: "improving, beautifying and maintaining property" in the BIA; "developing, improving and maintaining public parking;" and/or promoting the BIA as a business or shopping area.

 The BRZ program in Calgary was established in 1983 to allow certain commercial areas of the city to administer and promote themselves internally.
 Many of the zones that emerged from this have since acquired a virtual "neighbourhood" status by the people of Calgary.
 (None of these zones are officially designated as neighbourhoods unto themselves, however.)

 These are the 15 Business Improvement Areas of Calgary as of 2022: